15 Best Lisbon Instagram Spots [2025]

 A quiet cobblestone street in Lisbon lined with pastel-colored buildings and classic wrought-iron balconies, embodying the city's tranquil charm, a delightful detour for any Lisbon itinerary.

-Beyond Ruta de Bica, you will find tons of charming streets while simply wandering throughout the Bairro Alto neighborhood.
+Beyond Ruta de Bica, you will find tons of charming streets while simply wandering the Bairro Alto neighborhood.

 Wandering the streets of Bairro Alto is also one of my favorite activities on a 3 day Lisbon itinerary